 This post includes affiliate links.
 We may get paid if you buy something or take an action after clicking on one of these links.
 We have not received any products for review.
 We suggest items we have enjoyed and hope you will too.
 DISCLOSURE

 Five years ago we traveled on what we expected to be THE once-in-a-lifetime trip – an African Safari!
-But safaris are addictive, and with retirement and a big birthday to celebrate we decided to splurge on a second trip.
-We contacted Rhino Africa again [see review: Rhino Africa – our Choice for an African Safari], decided on our itinerary, prepared our reading lists, and are now focusing on our safari packing list.
+But safaris are addictive so, with retirement and a big birthday to celebrate, we decided to splurge on a second trip.
+We contacted Rhino Africa again [see review: Rhino Africa – our Choice for an African Safari], decided on our itinerary, prepared our reading lists, and focused on our safari packing list.

 Which brings me to a confession… As social media so often skips over the difficulties of life, we didn’t dwell on the near hysteria I felt when our luggage was deemed over-sized before leaving Boston.
 We chose to leave out descriptions of me wrestling with the gate agent when she took my bag away, or me running back out of the plane to rummage through my sadly abandoned bag for any medications and documents I might need en-route.
 We skipped over the fact that my husband’s bag broke halfway through the trip.
 And we neglected to mention the extra set of binoculars (1.6 pounds!) that we carried unused over 19,000 miles of travel.

 We have learned some packing wisdom in the past few years, but perhaps more importantly, we have slowly been investing in products that work well for travel – travel sized tech products, lightweight but sturdy luggage, and merino wool clothing.
 These ‘specialized’ items are often expensive, but we watch for sales and signed up for alerts for off-season items on websites like sierratradingpost.com and similar.

 So, with lessons learned, how to pack light for safari: